yyc12345/libcmo21/Assets/BMapBindings/pybmap/README.md

 ## Layout

-This project follow `src` and `test` layout and is managed by Astral UV.
+This project follows `src` and `test` layout and is managed by Astral UV.
 The source code of pybmap is located inside `src`.
 And the files located in `test` is used for testing.